 By selecting a project management solution with this functionality, you can create one central repository to archive and store your digital files.
 This means no worrying about lost emails, duplicate requests, or searching for files.

 Have you ever had to go to your design or creative team to request a file because you couldn’t find it?
 Sadly, this is all too common.
-In fact, research shows that workers spend an average of 2.5 hours per day looking for up-to-date files — costing companies upwards of $2.5 million in lost productivity a year!
+Research shows that workers spend an average of 2.5 hours per day looking for up-to-date files — costing companies upwards of $2.5 million in lost productivity a year.

 This can be easily avoided by having a central location where all visual assets are approved and up to date.
 Digital markup functionality can also help you to:

-- More easily link digital files directly to the tasks and projects that they relate to.
-This provides more visibility into what work files relate to, which in turn can help speed up the review and approval cycle.
+- More easily link digital files directly to the tasks and projects they relate to, which can help speed up the review and approval cycle.

-Plus, you can tie deadlines to reviews and approval requests within the software.
+You can also tie deadlines to reviews and approval requests within the software.
 This allows the approvers to receive notifications and reminders, making them less likely to forget or delay.
 Everyone can see who is assigned what, increasing accountability.
 If there’s a holdup, you can quickly tell who or what the bottleneck is.

-You can still grant external stakeholders access to review the files within your software if you want to safely share drafts with customers or contractors.
+You can still grant external stakeholders access to review the files within your software if you want to share drafts with customers or contractors safely.
 By using a software that offers secure invitations, permission controls, password protection, and access expiration, you can maintain the perfect balance between accessibility and security.